Local Pub Guide

 - New Union

-CAMRA CIDER PUB OF THE YEAR 2019 Westmorland Branch Pub and Cider Pub of the Year within two years' of opening by a CAMRA enthusiast, this town local has seen a complete turnaround in trade.
+CAMRA NATIONAL CIDER PUB OF THE YEAR 2019 Westmorland Branch Pub and Cider Pub of the Year within two years' of opening by a CAMRA enthusiast, this town local has seen a complete turnaround in trade.
 Four quality handpulls catering for all tastes are complemented by three craft keg lines for the more adventurous.
 Unusual real ciders and perries: annual festival in July.
 A wide-range of European bottled beers, also good whisky selection and special gins.
 Frequent community events: see social media.
-Great pop-up food most nights.
+Weekday food as per website.
+Fish & Chip van every Friday.
 Special discount of 50p off a pint when a new CAMRA member signs up online in the pub.

 CUMBRIA PUB OF THE YEAR 2019.
 And also Westmorland Pub of the Year 2019 & 2020 Westmorland Cider Pub of the Year 2019 & 2020